Maral Kibarian Skelsey, MD

 Recognized as one of Washington DC’s top doctors in a recent Washingtonian magazine survey of her medical colleagues in the greater Washington DC community, Dr. Skelsey is a Fellow of the American College of Mohs Surgery.
 She has unique training in dermatology, pathology and reconstructive surgery.
 Her specialization enables Dr. Skelsey to restore the natural appearance of the patient following cancer surgery, provide corrective procedures for patients interested in enhancing their appearance, and has made her a leader in dermatology for more than 20 years.

-Following her graduation from Wesleyan University in 1984 with a degree in Chinese History and Language, Dr. Skelsey studied the similarities between Western and Eastern medical education in China.
+Following her graduation from Wesleyan University with a degree in Chinese History and Language, Dr. Skelsey studied the similarities between Western and Eastern medical education in China.
 Upon returning to the US, she continued research at the National Institutes of Health (NIH) in 1987 where she distinguished herself for her work in neuroimmunology.
 She graduated with honors in 1991 from Washington School of Medicine in St. Louis, rated by US News & World Report as one of the nation’s top ten medical schools.

 She was then awarded a year-long fellowship through the American College of Mohs Surgery at the University of Alabama in Birmingham.
 There she trained under director Gary Monheit, MD, who is past president of the American College of Mohs Surgery, the American Society of Dermatologic Surgery, and the American College of Cosmetic Surgery.

 Her fellowship program included extensive training in reconstructive procedures including complex skin grafts, flaps and laser surgery, both for patients with skin cancer and those seeking to improve their appearance.
+She also completed a fellowship in alopecia and hair disease with Dr. Vera Price at University of California, San Francisco.

 Dr. Skelsey completed her training in 1996 and assumed the position of Director of Laser and Dermatologic Surgery at George Washington University Hospital in Washington, DC in 1997.